myweddingwala/city_service/README.md

 ```

-# Curl examples to get the list of services offered by myweddingwala
+# Curl example to get the list of services offered by myweddingwala
 curl  -H "Accept: application/json" -H "Myweddingwala-Space: XYZ" -H "Auth-Presentation: Anonymous" http://myweddingwala.com/get/services"

 If the return status is 200, then the key response will contain a key by the name result which will list all of offered services.
 Example return: